Build a WSL Container Image

 Warning

-Make sure you have checked out the example image descriptions, see Example Appliance Descriptions.
+Check the example image descriptions; see Example Appliance Descriptions.

 Include the